Mo-Ali-tpx/api-specifications/docs/asset_info.md

 ## Workshop 2

 ** Summary **
-A set of workshops based on understanding the requirements for the Temporary Accomodation (TA), this was broken down into several epics including browsing a list of TA properties to make a decision to house people and adding properties.
+A set of initial workshops based on understanding the requirements for Temporary Accomodation (TA) teams, this was broken down into several epics including browsing a list of TA properties to make a decision to house people and adding properties.
 We identified what fields are required and would need to be added to the current Asset API.

 ** https://miro.com/app/board/o9J_lgijfvo=/ **